ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ### Stub to invoke another function in place of the real

-This test stubs the behaviour of the `intAdd` function to substitute it with a user-defined mock function.
+This test stubs the behavior of the `intAdd` function to substitute it with a user-defined mock function.

 ```ballerina
 import ballerina/test;